 - Navigating cross-generational or caregiver conflicts.

-- If a session cannot proceed because a participant is joining from an unlicensed state, the session will be canceled.
-These cancellations are handled under our standard 24-hour window rules and may be subject to a late cancellation fee or a lost sponsored session.
-Always verify your provider's licensing coverage area before booking if anyone in your party is traveling.
+Sessions that cannot proceed due to an unlicensed location, driving violations, or unsafe environments will be canceled.
+These are handled under our standard 24-hour window rules and may be subject to a late cancellation fee or a lost sponsored session.
+Always verify your surroundings and your provider's licensing coverage area before joining.

 How To Get Started